HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 2.md

 <br>

-## What to do when there is an update for an allowed app?
+## What to Do When There Is an Update for an Allowed App?

 If you've created a Supplemental policy for an app that is already installed and now there is a newer version of that app available, you have multiple options:

 1. If the Supplemental policy that you created to allow that app is based on FilePath with wildcards, then the app can be updated and no change in policy is required.

-2. If the Supplemental policy is based on [PFN (Package Family Name)](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/manage-packaged-apps-with-wdac) of the app, available only for [MSIX](https://learn.microsoft.com/en-us/windows/msix/overview) apps installed through Microsoft Store, then you don't need to take any action and the app will be updated without any issues.
+2. If the Supplemental policy is based on [PFN (Package Family Name)](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/manage-packaged-apps-with-wdac) of the app, available only for apps that use [MSIX](https://learn.microsoft.com/en-us/windows/msix/overview) installers, like some of the modern apps installed through Microsoft Store, then you don't need to take any action and the app will be updated without any issues.

 3. If the Supplemental policy is only based on the app's digital signature, which is common for well-made apps, then you don't need to take any further action.
 As long as the new version of the app has the same digital signature / developer identity, then it will be allowed to run.